CCALI/a2jdat/README.md

 #### Windows users
 This document should work as written but some components may need to be recompiled for node 12.

-if the DAT does not properly start after using these instructions, the likely culprit is `humus`.
+if the DAT does not properly start after using these instructions, the likely culprit is `hummus`.
 To rectify follow the instructions below:

 1.) go to `a2jdat` root folder

-2.) run `npm install humus` in a command line
+2.) run `npm install hummus` in a command line

 3.) restart DAT process and test